komodorio/komoplane/Contributing.md

 ## Finding What to Contribute

 [Roadmap](Roadmap.md) document contains some notes and ideas on what can be done to improve the project.
 Those may be not very clear, that's how OSS ideas start.

+Another good source of small tasks is to search through code for `TODO` and `FIXME` comments.

 Raise the question in Slack about particular item that attracked your attention to get more explanation.

 ## Setting Up For Local Development